 - 3.1 Applying the SLC test involves a comparison of the prospects for competition with the merger against the competitive situation without the merger.
-The latter is called the 'counterfactual'.
-The counterfactual is not a statutory test but rather an analytical tool used in answering the question of whether the merger gives rise to an SLC. - 3.2 The counterfactual may consist of the prevailing, or pre-merger, conditions of competition, or conditions of competition that involve stronger or weaker competition between the merger firms than under the prevailing conditions of competition.
-The appropriate counterfactual may increase or reduce the prospects of an SLC finding by the CMA. - 3.3 The CMA's conclusion on the counterfactual does not seek to ossify the market at a particular point in time.
-For example, an assessment based on the prevailing conditions of competition might reflect that, absent the merger under review, a merger firm would have continued making investments in improvements, innovations or new products which may have led it to become a stronger competitor over time. - 3.4 Only events that would have happened in the absence of the merger under review-and are not a consequence of it-can be incorporated into the counterfactual. - 3.5 The CMA will not use as a counterfactual a competitive dynamic that involves violations of competition law, eg a cartel.
+The latter is called the 'counterfactual'.52The counterfactual is not a statutory test but rather an analytical tool used in answering the question of whether the merger gives rise to an SLC.53 - 3.2 The counterfactual may consist of the prevailing, or pre-merger, conditions of competition, or conditions of competition that involve stronger or weaker competition between the merger firms than under the prevailing conditions of competition.54 The appropriate counterfactual may increase or reduce the prospects of an SLC finding by the CMA. - 3.3 The CMA's conclusion on the counterfactual does not seek to ossify the market at a particular point in time.
+For example, an assessment based on the prevailing conditions of competition might reflect that, absent the merger under review, a merger firm would have continued making investments in improvements, innovations or new products. - 3.4 Only events that would have happened in the absence of the merger under review-and are not a consequence of it-can be incorporated into the counterfactual.55 - 3.5 The CMA will not use as a counterfactual a competitive dynamic that involves violations of competition law, eg a cartel.56

-&lt;sup>49 Developments which have arisen or are likely to arise as a result of the merger will not form part of the counterfactual assessment but will be examined as part of the SLC test.
+52 Developments which have arisen or are likely to arise as a result of the merger will not form part of the counterfactual assessment but will be examined as part of the competitive assessment.

-&lt;sup>50 Because of the particular nature of rail franchises, the CMA's approach to the counterfactual in rail franchises is set out in its rail franchise guidance: Rail Franchise Mergers: review of methodologies and guidance.
+53 Because of the particular nature of rail franchises, the CMA's approach to the counterfactual in rail franchises is set out in its rail franchise guidance: Rail Franchise Mergers: review of methodologies and guidance.

-&lt;sup>51 The conditions of competition before a merger in anticipated acquisitions are generally referred to as the 'prevailing conditions of competition' and in completed acquisitions as 'pre-merger conditions of competition'.
-The discussion of the counterfactual in these guidelines is equally applicable to both anticipated and completed acquisitions and the terms 'pre-merger' and 'prevailing' are interchangeable.
+54 The conditions of competition before a merger in anticipated acquisitions are generally referred to as the 'prevailing conditions of competition' and in completed acquisitions as 'pre-merger conditions of competition'.
+The discussion of the counterfactual in these guidelines is equally applicable to both anticipated and completed acquisitions and therefore the terms 'pre-merger' and 'prevailing' are interchangeable.